Sutto/rocket_pants/README.md

 One of the built in features of RocketPants is the ability to handle rescuing / controlling exceptions and more importantly to handle mapping exceptions to names, messages and error codes.

-This comes in useful when you wish to automatically convert exceptions such as `ActiveRecord::RecordNotFound` to a structured bit of data in the response.
+This comes in useful when you wish to automatically convert exceptions such as `ActiveRecord::RecordNotFound` (Note: This case is handled already) to a structured bit of data in the response.
 Namely, it makes it trivial to generate objects that follow the JSON structure of:

 ```json
 {